threefoldfoundation/www_threefold_io/content/page/token/comparison/section1/section1.md

 ---
 id: expand_grid
 svg: ./expand_grid.png
-title: EXPAND WITH THE GRID
+title: Expand the Grid
 ---

-ThreeFold Tokens are created only when people and organizations add capacity to the ThreeFold Grid.
-The token economy is limited at 4 Billion TFT.
+ThreeFold Tokens are created when people and organizations add capacity to the ThreeFold Grid.
+The token economy is limited to 4 Billion TFT.